wandb/docs/docs/guides/hosting/manage-users.md

 2. Select the Delete button next the to user's name.

 :::info
-W&B runs logged by team users remain after a team user is removed.
+W&B keeps runs logged by team members, even if they are no longer on the team.
 :::

 ## Automate user and team management